bytebase/bytebase.com/content/docs/tutorials/batch-change-with-database-group.md

 description: This article briefly describes the general scenarios of database schema synchronization and how to use this feature smoothly in Bytebase with pure UI operations.
 ---

-Bytebase [2.2.0](/changelog/bytebase-2-2-0/) introduced **database grouping**, a new feature that provides a third way to facilitate batch change, in addition to **multiple environments** and **multiple tenants**.
+Bytebase [2.2.0](/changelog/bytebase-2-2-0/) introduced [**database grouping**](/docs/concepts/batch-mode/#database-group), a new feature that provides a third way to facilitate batch change, in addition to **multiple environments** and **multiple tenants**.

+## Prerequisites
+This tutorial requires [Docker](https://www.docker.com/) to be installed.

 ## Step 1 - Start Bytebase and MySQL

-0. Make sure you installed and running [Docker](https://www.docker.com/).

-1. Copy and paste the commands to start one Bytebase and two MySQL instances via Docker.
+1. Make sure your Docker daemon is running.
+Copy and paste the commands to start one Bytebase and two MySQL instances via Docker.

 ```bash
 docker run --init \